rklopsch/Wind-RL-gym/README.md

 pip uninstall torch
 ```

-4. Build SmartSim, requesting PyTorch as an ML backend
+4. Build SmartSim, requesting PyTorch as an ML backend (On Archer2 also need to install git-lfs before this step)
 ```bash
 pip install smartsim==0.7.0
 smart build --device cpu --no_tf